 Dissolved oxygen (DO) is a measure of how much oxygen is available in a water body for biological use and is needed by aquatic organisms for survival.
-Rapidly moving water bodies tend to have higher concentrations of DO, but eutrophic conditions can occur when the DO level drops, and the water body becomes oxygen deficient making it unable to support aquatic life.
+Rapidly moving water bodies tend to have higher concentrations of DO, but eutrophic conditions can occur when the DO level drops, and the water body becomes oxygen deficient making it unable to support more aquatic life.

-From April 2015 through March 2020, DO concentrations have ranged from 6.59 to 11.96 mg/l.
-The 2015 Permit included a WQBEL for DO of 6.0 mg/l based on State WQS for Class B waters.
-However, this was an incorrect interpretation of the water quality standards - found at

-314 CMR 4.05(3)(b)1.
-Since Alewife Brook is a Class B warm water fishery, the correct WQBEL would be a minimum DO concentration of 5.0 mg/l.
-The Draft Permit has corrected the WQBEL, reducing the limit from 6.0 mg/l to 5.0 mg/l to comply with Class B Massachusetts WQS 314 CMR 4.05(3)(b)1.
-This change is being allowed according to the anti-backsliding regulations at 40 CFR § 122.44(l)(2)(i)(B)(2) where "The Administrator determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b)."
+The 2015 Permit included a WQBEL for a daily minimum DO of 6.0 mg/L based on State WQS for Class B waters.
+However, this was an incorrect interpretation of the water quality standards - found at 314 CMR 4.05(3)(b)1.
+The correct WQBEL for Class B waters would be a minimum DO concentration of 5 mg/L. From May 2015 through March 2020, DO concentrations have ranged from 6.15 to 12 mg/L. The Draft Permit has corrected the WQBEL, reducing the limit from 6.0 mg/l to 5.0 mg/l to comply with Class B MA WQS 314 CMR 4.05(3)(b)1.
+This change is being allowed according to the anti-backsliding regulations at 40 CFR § 122.44(1)(2)(i)(B)(2) where "The Administrator determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b).